GrinonBarrett/Taksidos/Core Rules/8=Spells/Total List.md

 **Critical Failure**: The spell instead enters you into a trance devoid of emotion or active engagement.
 You are dazed for a number of minutes equal to the spell's tier.

+#### Conjure Water

+**Minimum Tier**: 1

+**Casting Time**: 14 actions

+**Effect**: From your touch, or an object in your possession, a serving of water per spell tier is produced.
+This water is clean enough to drink.
+Alternatively, you can convert up to 2 servings of dirty water into drinkable water per spell tier, or 3 servings of sea water into 3 servings of fresh water (or vice versa).

+**At Higher Tiers**: For each tier beyond minimum, you may produce this water up to 1 foot away.

+**Critical Failure**: You manage to soak yourself in the conjured water and nearly drown on it, causing you to be prone and vulnerable for a number of rounds equal to the spell's tier.

 #### Creeping Death

 **Minimum Tier**: 5